LSchild/useful-scripts/README.md

 # useful-scripts
-Collection of scripts that I use a lot of times.
+Collection of scripts or templates that I use a lot of times.